 Here is the solution.
 But before you buy look for the different

 versions of our feeder, this is the original version, there is a soft

 close version, an exterior version, and a soft close exterior

 version.
 There are also multi packed feeders that can lower the

 shipping costs down to as low as $12 to $16.00 each depending on how

 submitted videos too that show the feeders in use, most from

 customers with feeders that are two, even three years old.

 This is the new soft close version of our exterior rated rat proof chicken feeder in a three pack for 41% cheaper shipping.
 There is an interior soft close version as well that is $5.00 less per feeder.
 There have been thousands of the original feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
 Now if people followed the training instructions the birds learned to use the feeder despite the noise and a lot of people remarked that the sound of the door closing allowed them to know that the feeders were working without having to go into the coop.
 But people kept asking so we finally made a soft close version.
-The Soft Close mechanism needs installed once you unbox the feeder but it is a two minute job once you have all the tools gathered.
-Tools needed: Philips screwdriver or bit and a cordless screwdriver or a power drill.

 There won't be any reviews for a while as this type of feeder is a brand new item, only